lukshyaganjoo/lukshyaganjoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-hello there! my name is lukshya. i'm an incoming phd student at ucsd advied by [Daniel Grier](https://danielgrier.com/). in another life i studied cs and math at the university of washington where i had the good fortune of being advided by [Andrea Coladangelo](https://www.andreacoladangelo.com/), [Stefan Steinerberger](https://faculty.washington.edu/steinerb/) and [Chinmay Nirkhe](https://homes.cs.washington.edu/~nirkhe/).
+hello there! my name is lukshya. i'm an incoming phd student at ucsd advied by [Daniel Grier](https://danielgrier.com/). in another life i studied cs and math at the university of washington where i had the good fortune of being advised by [Andrea Coladangelo](https://www.andreacoladangelo.com/), [Stefan Steinerberger](https://faculty.washington.edu/steinerb/) and [Chinmay Nirkhe](https://homes.cs.washington.edu/~nirkhe/).

 i particularly enjoy things in loose and broad association with quantum algorithms, random matrix theory, learning theory, spectral graph theory and all things probability. also seemingly unrelated, but i think a lot about unitary designs.